 Stop for lunch at CRU, a newish place at the very end of Straight Wharf, where open windows catch island breezes and the seafood is fresh and sophisticated, as are the wines (see “Best of New England,”, for more on CRU’s oyster bar).
 For inexpensive local flavor, you can’t beat the fish sandwich at Easy Street Cantina.
 Satisfy your sweet tooth at Petticoat Row Bakery (folks there make a mean whoopie pie).

 AFTERNOON: The journey is the destination.
-It may be a cliche, but it’s entirely true on Nantucket.
+It may be a cliche, but it’s entirely true on Nantucket, MA.
 The island is crisscrossed by bike paths that keep you safely off the main roads and amid stunning scenery.
 To take in the full sweep of meadows, bogs, ponds, and ocean vistas, ride Polpis Road to the tiny fishing village of Siasconset, which feels like a trip to a simpler, quainter time.
 (Tip: Look for the ‘Sconset Bluff Walk, which begins at Front Street, and takes you past stunning estates with gorgeous views.)

 Alternatively, ride southwest out to Madaket for a beach afternoon followed by a spectacular sunset.
 On your way there, take a detour south to enjoy the tour at Cisco Brewery and its adjacent distillery and winery.
 Expect samples and bring your own snacks.

 EVENING: Head back to town for dinner so that you don’t fret about making the ferry.
 Straight Wharf is just steps from the harbor, with a menu of pristine fish.
 (Tip: The food in the barroom is fantastic and less expensive.)
 A few blocks away, American Seasons takes a culinary tour of America that will renew your love of country.
 And families will appreciate the something-for-everyone menu at The Boarding House.